 I have some small plastic cartridges marked "FBM43CA bubble memory cassette", in transparent plastic boxes with Japanese script on them plus an English translation.
 These were used in the Fujitsu FM-8 microcomputer and possibly in its relatively unknown predecessor the Bubcom 80, a computer named after its bubble memory.
 The same cassettes were used in digital oscilloscopes made by Nicolet, a US firm despite the French name, so Fujitsu must have been selling both cassettes and readers to other OEMs.

 The cassette does not open readily, but I have succeeded in opening one to see the 256 Kbit Fujitsu module itself, which has the suffix DA, not CA, as shown.
 This seems to be common to several Fujitsu bubble memories: the C indicates a cassette that contains a module with the D suffix.
 This FBM43DA is also unusual in having a visible coil wound around it.
+I believe this is a so-called 'z-coil' that is used for thermal compensation, and may also be used to erase the entire module with a single pulse.
 The cassette has a sliding switch on it, which I assume is a write-protect switch, but it is not clear at all what effect the switch has!

 There is a warning on the cassette about not touching the pins of the connector (which are not visible but are inside the black plastic housing on the right on the image), as the contents are static-sensitive.
 The cassette is the subject of US patent 4459680, and the third figure in the patent shows a support chip inside as well as the memory module.
 However, no such chip exists in the cassette that I have opened.